yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 ## Tips and tricks

 As you have seen, the `-v` flag can create a bind mount or named volume depending on the syntax.
-If the first argument begins with a / or ~/ you're creating a bindmount.
+If the first argument begins with a / or ~/ you're creating a *bind mount*.
 Remove that, and you're naming the volume.
 For example:

 * `-v /path:/path/in/container` mounts the host directory, `/path` at the `/path/in/container`
 * `-v path:/path/in/container` creates a volume named path with no relationship to the host.